douglasteeple/YOLO/README.md

 # Darknet: Open Source Neural Networks in C

 Darknet is an open source neural network framework written in C and CUDA.
 It is fast, easy to install, and supports CPU and GPU computation.
 It was written by Joseph Chet Redmon, and I cloned his project and am making updates to it.
-THank you Jospeh!
+Thank you Jospeh!

 It is very fast, very easy to install, written in C, so very portable.
 I run on MacOSX.
+It runs forwards and backwards, processing and annotating images very quickly - especially on a multi-GPU machine.

 For more information see the [Darknet project website](http://pjreddie.com/darknet).